erikis/sys-yaml/README.md

 ### Convert YAML to environment variables

 Provide your own YAML file called _test.yml_, e.g., the example above.
+Alternatively, change the filename to `-` below to use standard input (which is also the default).

 This assumes that keys in the YAML are lower-case a-z, 0-9, _ with double-underscore being reserved.
 Also, recall that all string values in the YAML must be double-quoted.